Lakers Rumors: Before Heading To L.A., LeBron James ‘Thought Long And Hard’ About Joining Rockets And 76ers

 The Los Angeles Lakers won the biggest prize of the 2018 NBA free agency after succeeding to convince LeBron James to sign a four-year deal worth $153.3 million.
-However, before James made a decision, he reportedly gave the Houston Rockets, Cleveland Cavaliers, and the Philadelphia 76ers a strong consideration in free agency, according to Harrison Faigen of SB Nation.
+However, before James made a decision, he reportedly gave the Houston Rockets, Cleveland Cavaliers, and the Philadelphia 76ers strong consideration in free agency, according to Harrison Faigen of SB Nation.

 “I did my due diligence after the season on the pros and cons on a lot of different teams, including the Cavs and including Philadelphia, including Houston and Los Angeles.
 So it wasn’t as quick as it may seem.
 It just wasn’t July 9 like it was before.
 So after talking to my family more than anybody, I felt like this was the next step in my journey.
 And what my expectations are for the team, we don’t have any right now.
-But we definitely want to be better than we were after the previous year, and we want to have championship (habits).”
+But we definitely want to be better than we were after the previous year, and we want to have championship [habits].”

 It is not a surprise why LeBron James considered re-signing with the Cavaliers.
 Cleveland is his home and they are the team who drafted him No. 1 overall in the 2003 NBA Draft.
 However, after fulfilling his promise to give them their first NBA championship title, James finally thinks it’s time for him to go on the next journey of his life.